On link diagrams that are minimal with respect to Reidemeister moves I and II: Reidemeister move III on the associated minimal diagrams

-Let us now prove the case of a move RIII* as the proof of the move RIII.
-The move RIII* depicted in Figure~\ref{RIII*} is obtained from a move RIII* by applying same finitely many moves $\mathrm{RI}_-$, $\mathrm{RII}_-$ to the outside of the two local disks for a move RIII* until a move $\mathrm{RI}$ or $\mathrm{RII}$ cannot be applied to the outside of the two local disks, whose every region adjacent to the two triangles is indicated by one alphabet.
-We say that this RIII* depicted in Figure~\ref{RIII*} is a 'special RIII*'.
-Note that Figure~\ref{RIII*} is the mirror image of Figure~\ref{RIII3} including alphabets.
+Let us now prove the case of the move RIII* as the proof of the move RIII.
+The move RIII* depicted in Figure~\ref{fig:RIII*_special} is obtained from the move RIII* by applying finitely many of the same moves $\mathrm{RI}_-$, $\mathrm{RII}_-$ to the outside of the two local disks until a move $\mathrm{RI}$ or $\mathrm{RII}$ cannot be applied to the outside of the two local disks, where every region adjacent to the two triangles is indicated by one alphabet.
+We say that the move RIII* depicted in Figure~\ref{fig:RIII*_special} is "the special move RIII*".
+Note that Figure~\ref{fig:RIII*_special} is the mirror image of Figure~\ref{fig:RIII_special} including alphabets.

-In fact, every case of the special RIII* corresponds to the mirror image of a case of the special RIII.
-For instance, Figure~\ref{RIII*proofex1} is the mirror image of Figure~\ref{RIIIex3}, and the same moves can be expressed by applying the moves RI and RII as in Figures~\ref{RIII*proofex1}~and~\ref{RIIIex3}.
-All RIII* cases can be proved as this, since moves RI and RII which change same positions also can be applied to the mirror images.
-Hence, the result of all cases of the move RIII* is the mirror image of Figure~\ref{RIII1}, in other words, Figure~\ref{RIII2}.
+In fact, every case of the special move RIII* corresponds to a case of the special move RIII.
+For instance, Figure~\ref{fig:RIII*_proof_example1} is the mirror image of Figure~\ref{fig:RIII_proof_example3}.
+All the cases of the special move RIII* can be proved as this, since the moves RI, RII, RIII, RIII* also can be applied to the mirror images (The moves RIII change into the moves RIII*, and vice versa).
+Hence, the result of all the cases of the move RIII* is the mirror image of Figure~\ref{fig:RIII_reduced}, in other words, Figure~\ref{fig:RIII*_reduced}.

-The processes which change the moves RIII* into the moves RIII also appear in the cases of the special RIII*, and necessarily decrease the number of crossings.
-Every these process which changes the move RIII into the move RIII* or the move RIII* into the move RIII decreases the number of crossings, so we can see that every these case results in the other cases, since the number of crossings of every link diagram is finite.
+The processes which change moves RIII* into moves RIII also appear in the cases of the special move RIII*, and always decrease the number of crossings.
+The processes which changes moves RIII into moves RIII* and moves RIII* into moves RIII, always decrease the numbers of crossings, so we can see that the cases result in the other cases, since the number of crossings of every link diagram is finite.
 This means that we can disregard these cases, which completes the proof.

 \end{proof}